UNE Library Services considers your privacy essential to supporting your academic freedom.

 Your library records are confidential; we will not share, sell, license or disclose your personal information to third parties unless we are compelled to do so by law or to comply with a court order.
 UNE Libraries receives your personal information, including your name, UNE Personal Reference Number (PRN), UNE email, and home address, from the university registrar’s office in order to create an account so that you may borrow library materials.
 You can provide a different email address for the purpose of receiving notifications about your borrowed library items.
 Your information is accessible to authorized library employees who have signed the University of New England Employee Confidentiality Agreement.

 When you borrow from the library, your personally identifiable information is connected with the item you have checked out.
-This information remains in our system until another user borrows the item.
-If you access your library account and opt in, the system will save your reading history, which will include all items you have borrowed from the libraries.
+This information remains in our system only until another user borrows the item.
+You can choose to allow the system to retain a list of your borrowed items if you access your library account, select “reading history” and opt in.

 After you graduate from UNE, your library account will expire.
 We delete expired accounts after 3 years unless you re-enroll in a UNE program, become a UNE employee, or request alumni access.